How Do I Earn an MSW License?

 According to the U.S. Bureau of Labor Statistics (BLS), social workers typically need to be licensed, certified or registered in order to work; however, the regulations concerning licensing and the names of credentials conferred vary quite a bit from state to state.
 In general, you must meet a state's education and experience requirements.
 Most states also require that you take a national examination administered by the Association of Social Work Boards (ASWB) in addition to a state jurisprudence exam.

-For instance, if you're applying to become licensed social worker (LSW) in Minnesota, you must have earned a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE) and meet supervised practice requirements.
+For instance, if you're applying to become licensed social worker (LSW) in Minnesota, you must have earned a Bachelor of Social Work (BSW) from a program accredited by the Council on Social Work Education (CSWE) and meet supervised practice requirements.
 You must also achieve a passing score on the ASWB's national social work licensure examination.

 Master of Social Work Degree